Rosie and Jim: Jim

 Jim (puppeteered and voiced by Robin Stevens) is the male rag doll.
 In their adventures, he can be seen carrying a notebook, in which he sometimes draws things that he has seen.
 He has short red hair and wears light brown trousers, a shirt with a red scarf, a white-with-red-stripes sock, brown boots and a brown waistcoat.
 The shade of his skin has changed slightly throughout the series.

 Duck

 Duck (also voiced by Robin Stevens) is an animatronic wooden model of a duck, who sits on top of the Ragdoll boat.
 He does not talk but can be heard quacking and flapping his wings when there are no humans around to let both Rosie and Jim know that the coast is clear.
 In some episodes, either Rosie or Jim give him a kiss.
-He is the only character to directly interact with all three presenters (as only Cunliffe directly addressed Rosie and Jim).
+He is the only character to directly interact with all three presenters (as only John Cunliffe directly addressed Rosie and Jim regularly, and Pat Hutchins only did so once).